nakayenga/Regression/README.md

 # Regression
-Regressing a variable using SAT as a predictor
+Regressing any variable using SAT as a predictor.
+Rand 1,2,3 can be replaced with any variable you wish to predict.